George II of Great Britain: War and rebellion

 Half-crown of George II, 1746.
 The inscription reads GEORGIUS II DEI GRATIA (George II by the Grace of God).
 The word LIMA under the King's head signifies that the coin was struck from silver seized from the Spanish treasure fleet off Lima, Peru, during the War of the Austrian Succession.

 The pro-war faction was led by Carteret, who claimed that French power would increase if Maria Theresa failed to succeed to the Austrian throne.
 George agreed to send 12,000 hired Hessian and Danish mercenaries to Europe, ostensibly to support Maria Theresa.
 Without conferring with his British ministers, George stationed them in Hanover to prevent enemy French troops from marching into the electorate.
 The British Army had not fought in a major European war in over 20 years, and the government had badly neglected its upkeep.
 George had pushed for greater professionalism in the ranks, and promotion by merit rather than by sale of commissions, but without much success.
 An allied force of Austrian, British, Dutch, Hanoverian and Hessian troops engaged the French at the Battle of Dettingen on 16/27 June 1743.
 George personally accompanied them, leading them to victory, thus becoming the last British monarch to lead troops into battle.
-Though his actions in the battle were admired, the war became unpopular with the British public, who felt that the King and Carteret were subordinating British interests to Hanoverian ones.
+Though his actions in the battle were admired, the war soon became unpopular with the British public, who felt that the King and Carteret were subordinating British interests to Hanoverian ones.
 Carteret lost support, and to George's dismay resigned in 1744.

 Tension grew between the Pelham ministry and George, as he continued to take advice from Carteret and rejected pressure from his other ministers to include William Pitt the Elder in the Cabinet, which would have broadened the government's support base.
 The King disliked Pitt because he had previously opposed government policy and attacked measures seen as pro-Hanoverian.
 In February 1746, Pelham and his followers resigned.
 George asked Lord Bath and Carteret to form an administration, but after less than 48 hours they returned the seals of office, unable to secure sufficient parliamentary support.
 Pelham returned to office triumphant, and George was forced to appoint Pitt to the ministry.